mrcsmcl/team4gdd/level-and-world-design/level01.md

 # 5. Characters and NPCs

 ## Allies:
-- **Vinny:**
+- **Vinny (Operator):**
-  - **Role:** Player's guide throughout the level, communicating via headset.
+  - **Role:** Remote operator and hacker guiding the mission.
-  - **Function:** Provides tips, guides through challenges (such as sensors and cameras), and remotely creates distractions, like turning off the WiFi or temporarily cutting the power.
+  - **Function:** Monitors the house's security systems, disables sensors, and triggers distractions to create safe windows for Leo’s stealth actions.
-  - **Personality:** Sarcastic but resourceful.
-Often makes humorous comments to ease the tension.
+  - **Personality:** Sarcastic, resourceful, and quick-witted; he uses humor to ease tension while ensuring the mission proceeds smoothly.

+- **Leo (Field Operative):**
+  - **Role:** Agile executor on the ground responsible for physically retrieving mission-critical items.
+  - **Function:** Moves stealthily through the house, follows Vinny's real-time guidance, and performs precise actions to collect the necessary items.
+  - **Personality:** Calm under pressure, focused, and adaptive; Leo is quick on his feet, demonstrating excellent situational awareness and precision.

 ## Dialogues and Interactions:
 - **Vinny comments on the player's progress in real-time:**